Sato logo

 Confidence is key to navigating a world that often misunderstands ADHD.
 When children feel reassured about their abilities and futures, they are more likely to persevere through challenges and leverage their strengths effectively.
 This shift requires a concerted effort by both parents and teachers.
 By embracing the positives of ADHD and actively teaching children to value their ADHD traits, adults can help create a generation of confident, self-assured individuals who know their differences are a source of power, not shame.
 In doing so, we not only help children with ADHD but also enrich our schools, homes, and communities by celebrating the diversity of minds.
 Let’s move beyond the stigma and start embracing the brilliance ADHD can bring.

-Steve Ollington is currently completing a PhD about the pros and cons of ADHD at Swansea University and he writes about his learnings from his research at https://adhdworking.co.uk/adhd-news-and-views.
-You can also find his short online trainings for parents and staff on his website.
+Steve Ollington is currently completing a PhD about the pros and cons of ADHD at Swansea University and he writes about his learnings from his research, take a look.
+Steve also offers short online training courses for parents and staff.

 Testimonials